Ayurvedic Diet Plan during Pregnancy

 The daily portion of milk should contain sweet herbs like Shatavari (Asparagus racemosus) and Bala (Sidacordifolia).
 Two teaspoons of any of these medicated herbs should be added to a glass of milk for consumption.

-The diet should start richening in clarified butter (ghee), buttermilk and honey.
+The diet should start richening in clarified butter (ghee), buttermilk, and honey.
 Honey can be added to the milk glass, but the milk should be either warm or at room temperature, not hot.
 It can be accompanied by ghee, though in unequal proportions.

 For example, one teaspoon of honey can be combined with two teaspoons of ghee and added to a glass of milk.
 The additions of these foods provide strength and vitality to the future mother.

-The diet should be rich in extremely nutritious foods including vegetables, fruits, and their juices.
+The diet should be rich in extremely nutritious foods including vegetables, fruits, and juices.
 It is recommended to add unsalted fresh butter with crystal sugar into food items.